rahulgoswami/LLM-based-solr-support-assistant/README.md

-# Solr & Lucene Technical Support Assistant
+# LLM based Solr & Lucene Technical Support Assistant
 An LLM based technical Solr assistant which pulls in data from Solr mailing lists, Github PRs and official Solr documentation for context to answer technical user queries.

 <h2>How to run</h2>